cnbbooks/lfe-manual/src/intro/rebar3.md

 [flexible enough](https://www.rebar3.org/docs/plugins) that even other languages on the Erlang VM will use it as a build tool.

-The [rebar3 site](https://www.rebar3.org/docs/getting-started#installing-binary) provids some nice instructions on installing `rebar3`.
+The [rebar3 site](https://www.rebar3.org/docs/getting-started#installing-binary) provides some nice instructions on installing `rebar3`.